 We use Trauma-Informed Care to promote safety, earn trust, embrace diversity, and strengthen resilience.
 This year, we even worked to integrate more trauma-informed practices across our programs, with nearly 800 employees completing an immersive seminar on evidence-based de-escalation strategies.

-In our unaccompanied minor shelters and youth justice programs, we use Adverse Childhood Experiences (ACE) scores to better understand the needs of incoming youth and unaccompanied minors.
+In our unaccompanied minor shelters and youth/family programs, we use Adverse Childhood Experiences (ACE) scores to better understand the needs of incoming youth and unaccompanied minors.
 We also prioritize safe, trauma-informed de-escalation techniques that anticipate problems before they can escalate further.
 Some of these techniques include:

 - Reframing the conversation to focus on relationships, not events.